itu-square/quantify_linux_errors/notes/notes.md

       o Top 10 subsystemwarnings should have bugs/LOC (as a percentage)

-      + Try to run some configs and running `mrproper` between them.
+      ~ Try to run some configs and running `mrproper` between them.
         Then run the same configs, and do not run `mrproper` in between.
         Is the warning output the same?
           # I have started this experiment.
 (30. july 02:00)
           # It looks as if it does not matter.
 But I have only run 10.
 Running
             10 more

-      o Make test configs and permute them to see that it wont do squat.
+      ~ Make test configs and permute them to see that it wont do squat.

       o Does randconfig always take the default values?